CodesOfRishi/smartcd/README.md

       <img src="ss/smartcd-subdir.gif">
   </details>

 - `smartcd` can also search *parent-directories* based on the argument string provided.
-It will list all parent directories that matched the argument string (performs sub-string comparison), where you can fuzzy search and automatically traverse to the selected path.
+It will list all parent directories that matched the argument string, where you can fuzzy search and automatically traverse to the selected path.

   **Syntax:** `cd .. [string ...]`